ConnorJungle/in-the-jungle/Readme.md

 # Artificial Prospect PipeLinE (APPLE): Assisting the analysis of Hockey Prospects using Recurring Neural Networks
 The NHL Draft is the proverbial reset of the NHL calendar.
 Teams re-evaluate the direction of their organization, make roster decisions, and welcome a new crop of 17-18 year old hockey players.
-Regardless of the positions team's get to select players, each team's goal is to pick the players most likely to play in the NHL.
+Irrespective of pick position, each team's goal is to pick the players most likely to play in the NHL and to sustain success.
 Most players don't arrive to the NHL untill their early 20s, which leaves teams having to project what a player will be 4-5 years away.
 This project aims to model a player's development through time given their scoring data and estiamte the possible leagues and performance a player should expect in subsequent seasons.

 ## Introduction